Scholarships for OS and OT Students

 Department of Occupational Science and Occupational Therapy Scholarships

-Submit completed applications to Stephanie Casey in Dizney 103.
+Submit completed applications to Donna McDaniel in Dizney 103.
 Applications for OT Department Scholarships are accepted between March 21st and April 15th this year.
 No late applications are accepted.

 If you have any questions please contact Dr. Christine Privott at: